-I am a highly experienced teacher certified in the medical,
+I am a highly experienced educator certified in the medical,

-therapeutic arena of Cardiac Yoga, with extensive training in classical Hatha Yoga as taught by BKS Iyengar, the ashtanga of Patanjali, as well as traditional yogic and Buddhist teachings and meditation.
+therapeutic arena of Cardiac Yoga, a certified yoga therapist through the International Association of Yoga Therapists and member of their Advisory Board.
+I've extensive training in classical Hatha Yoga as taught by BKS Iyengar, the ashtanga of Patanjali, as well as traditional yogic and Buddhist teachings of meditation.

 When we work together, the goal is to create a safe and sacred space.
 A space where stillness, quiet and calm are the foundation for experiences intended to be meaningful, gentle yet strong, satisfying and up-lifting.

 Therapeutics in yoga shines a light into this space, the heart of practice.

 To learn more about Therapeutic Yoga and my teaching schedule, follow the links provided on the navigation menu to the left.